MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The sorted range must each be arranged as a precondition to the application of the `binary_search` algorithm in accordance with the same ordering as is to be used by the algorithm to sort the combined ranges.

-The source ranges are not modified by `binary_search`.
+The source ranges aren't modified by `binary_search`.

-The value types of the forward iterators need to be less-than comparable to be ordered, so that, given two elements, it may be determined either that they are equivalent (in the sense that neither is less than the other) or that one is less than the other.
+The value types of the forward iterators must be less-than comparable to be ordered, so that, given two elements, it may be determined either that they're equivalent (in the sense that neither is less than the other) or that one is less than the other.
 This results in an ordering between the nonequivalent elements

 The complexity of the algorithm is logarithmic for random-access iterators and linear otherwise, with the number of steps proportional to (`last` - `first`).